dmksnnk/blog/content/blog/webview/index.md

 ### Building

-To build it, you must use CGO and provide correct flags to the compiler, here what's works for me:
+To build the application, you need to enable CGO and provide the correct flags to the compiler.
+Here’s the command that works for me:

 ```sh
 GOOS=windows GOARCH=amd64 CGO_ENABLED=1 CC=x86_64-w64-mingw32-gcc CXX=x86_64-w64-mingw32-g++ \